Who should apply

 4. Financial support: For ANZIC scientists all travel costs, including those to some post-cruise meetings, would be covered by ANZIC.
 In addition the ANZIC IODP Office may provide up to $A40,000 for post-cruise activities (mainly analytical costs) for Australian and New Zealand university and research institution scientists and post-graduate students, if funding cannot be obtained in any other way.
 Applications for such funding can only be made after expeditions are completed and samples are in hand.

-5. Application deadline: The deadline for scientists to submit applications to ANZIC is MONDAY 3rd JULY 2017.
+5. Application deadline: The deadline for scientists to submit applications to ANZIC is 1st of March, 2018.
 Candidates shortlisted by us will be considered by ESO in European Summer/Fall 2017.This is an excellent opportunity for scientists, doctoral students or post docs to collaborate with an international team of scientists.
 Neville Exon and Rob McKay will be happy to provide advice for the applications, and help where possible with timing problems for non-tenured scientists or post-graduate students.